About

 • I host this site on AWS for pennies.

-• To update all I have to do is $ git push
+• To update it, I run $ git push

 Written and Maintained by George Mourginakis